 Here are five tips to help you keep the talented back-of-house staff you do have.

 Is your kitchen running as efficiently as possible?
 Observe what’s happening during a busy shift, taking note of strengths and areas that could be improved.
-Maybe it’s an issue with your kitchen layout, the overall prep time, or communication with the front of house.
+Maybe it’s an issue with your commercial kitchen layout, the overall prep time, an inefficient kitchen order system, or communication with the front of house.